Understanding your health

 When to consult a physiotherapist for Forestier's disease?

-You should consult a physiotherapist if you have one or more of the symptoms described above or if your doctor has ruled out any other causes that may be responsible for your symptoms.
+You should consult a physical therapist if you have one or more of the symptoms described above, or if your doctor has ruled out all other causes that could explain your pain.
+Physical therapy for lower back pain offers an effective approach to managing the symptoms of this condition.

-You do not need to see a doctor before consulting a physiotherapist.
-If your condition requires you to see a doctor, your physiotherapist will be able to tell you.
+It is not necessary to see a doctor before consulting a physical therapist.
+Physical therapists are front-line professionals who can assess your condition and refer you to other health professionals if necessary.
+If your condition requires you to see a doctor, your physical therapist will be able to tell you and refer you appropriately.

 What are the physiotherapy treatments for Forestier's disease?